 For instance, you’ll have to record all the dialogue you hear from the salesperson and the company.
-Sure, it’s not the most riveting work in the world, but it’s a reliable way to ensure a steady cash flow.
+Sure, it’s not the most riveting work globally, but it’s a reliable way to ensure a steady cash flow.

-You’ve got to be a strong listener, as well as an accurate typist.
+You’ve got to be a strong listener and an accurate typist.
 You should also be proficient with Microsoft Word or similar applications.

 15. Love your area?
 Consider becoming a local tour guide

-One good way to stand out from the pack is by finding a niche.
+One good way to stand out from the pack is to find a niche.
 See what other tour guides are offering.
 Some of them offer ghost tours.

 If you have something more specific in mind, make that the forefront of your work as a tour guide.
-It’s a great way to draw people towards your specific service.
-Speaking of attracting people, LinkedIn can help managers to find ideal candidates to fill open positions.
+It’s a great way to draw people towards your particular service.
+Speaking of attracting people, LinkedIn can help managers find ideal candidates to fill open positions.